-Perspective | After decades together, Jay Marsh is saying good-bye, and George Mason is saying thanks
+Perspective | After decades together, Jay Marsh is saying goodbye, and George Mason is saying thanks

 “That’s how much he meant to all of them,” Yeager said.
 “I wanted him running our tournament because I knew all our coaches trusted him completely.
 They knew whatever they needed, he would get it done.
 He was an absolute pro in everything he did.”

 Not all of Marsh’s memories are fond.
-After two women’s lacrosse players were badly injured in a car accident in Durham, N.C., he got on the first flight he could and spent 10 days at Duke hospital with the family of the girl who was most seriously injured.
+After two women’s lacrosse players were badly injured in a car accident in Durham, N.C., he got on the first flight he could and spent 10 days at Duke hospital with the family of the girl who was more seriously injured.

 Other memories can be laughed at now: the day James Madison, led by Lefty Driesell, was in the building ready to play to a sold-out house.